Bear Flag Chart Pattern Trading

 3. This is a previous range where we have a string of inside candles.
 Price has rallied into that zone and stalled

-4. After price has broken down, this line is the length of the flag pole projected from the highest point in the flag
+4. After the price has broken down, this line is the length of the flag pole projected from the highest point in the flag

 Conclusion